mstojens/draft-jens-7050-secure-channel/draft-jens-7050-secure-channel.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "TODO - Your title"
+title: "Redefining Secure Channel for ipv4only.arpa IPv6 Prefix Discovery"
-abbrev: "TODO - Abbreviation"
+abbrev: "7050-secure-channel"
 category: info

-docname: draft-todo-yourname-protocol-latest
+docname: draft-jens-7050-secure-channel
 submissiontype: IETF  # also: "independent", "editorial", "IAB", or "IRTF"
 number:
 date: